 The job at global level is harder, much harder.
 Instead of thinking for just 1 customer (my job was Account SE), or a few customers, I have to think of the world.
 While working on future version, I have to think of current version and previous version.
 Brownfield is much harder than greenfield.
 I learned from R&D team that there was many things to be considered before adding or removing a feature.
 The complexity makes the job meaningful.
 Life is short, and the journey is as important as the destination.
 I’ve never done product development before.
 Luckily, folks are kind and we got along really well.
 I work with R&D team in Armenia and Palo Alto.
 They have never, never asked me to accommodate their time zone.
 I’m truly grateful for that.
 Folks like Monica Sharma (Director, Product Management), Chandra Prathuri , Kameswaran Subramanians , Karen Aghajanyan and of course my trusted partner-in-crime Sunny Dua provide a lot of coaching and guidance.
 I know the fact that their mentorship is critical.

 My perspective was widened.
 Before, I was just working with a few customers in Singapore, and a bit of ASEAN.
 Now I work with customers from Europe to US.
 What I accepted as the best before, has been reset.
-I’ve seen other region and customers achieved something better, tackled something harder, and delivered something bigger.
+I’ve seen other regions and customers achieved something better, tackled something harder, and delivered something bigger.

 I didn’t know there was so much work!
 The demand for the role I took was apparently untapped.
 I had no idea since I was not busy when doing local role!
 There was so much request for help outside Singapore.
 I do webex regularly with customers, helping them remotely.
 They would login to their production environment, and we troubleshoot issue together.
 I get to see live environment, and insight into operation.

 Another downside is global travel 🙁 It impacts my family, and certainly myself.
 The jet lag and long flight on economy is not good for my health, since I have autoimmune disease.
 Controlling the schedule is important, else I could travel non-stop and just spend weekend at home.
 My travel schedule is practically full 3 months in advance.
 Again, folks are generally accommodating.
 I learn when we explain to folks openly why we can’t be there (they are sponsoring my trip), they are willing to accommodate.

 Speaking of travel, gluten free is a challenge.
-I am allergic to both dairy and gluten, so keeping these 2 away is difficult when abroad.
+I am allergic to both dairy and gluten, so keeping these 2 away is almost impossible when abroad.
 There is no easy solution today.
-Singapore Airlines changes the menu every 3 months, so I know in advance exactly what I’m getting 🙂
+Singapore Airlines changes the menu only every 3 months, so I know in advance exactly what I’m getting 🙂